-Assuming the proposed rules go into effect, employers have three options for employees who do not meet the new exempt criteria:
+When the new rules go into effect, employers have three options for employees who do not meet the new exempt criteria:

-→ Continue to pay them on a salary basis but consider them non-exempt from overtime; you'll need to continue to track their hours and pay overtime when they work over 40 hours in a workweek.
+→ Continue to pay them on a salary basis but consider them non-exempt from overtime; you'll need to

 Salary non-exempt is a somewhat risky classification, so we recommend caution here.
 This pay classification requires strict timekeeping, just as for all non-exempt employees, in order to determine overtime eligibility.
-This includes keeping track of when they begin and end work each day as well as compliance with any state mandated meal period requirements.
+This includes keeping track of when they begin and end work each day as well as compliance with any state mandated meal period requirements. continue to track their hours and pay overtime when they work over 40 hours in a workweek.

-- → Reclassify the employee as hourly non-exempt and pay an hourly wage with overtime when they work over 40 hours in a workweek.
-This can be accomplished using either hourly rate calculation listed in Step 2. - \rightarrow Raise their base salary to the minimum threshold of \$50,440.
+\rightarrow Reclassify the employee as hourly non-exempt and pay an hourly wage with overtime when they work over 40 hours in a workweek.
+This can be accomplished using either hourly rate calculation listed in Step 2.

+\rightarrow Raise their base salary to the minimum threshold of \$47,476.